Putty knife is a pretty knife!

 1. Putty Your Windows

 Puttying knives are a very urgent means while glazing windows.
 Even you will find no alternative to this tool.
 Whether you’re getting rid of the cranky old layer or applying newly, you can make use of a putty knife.

-Also, it will help you setting the glass in place and smoothing the glazing compounds.
+Also, it will help you set the glass in place and smooth the glazing compounds.
 For spreading and smoothing putty in the perimeter of the window, a flexible, less wide blade would be better.
 And you can use a stiff version to pry away large chunks from your window.

 2. Finishing Drywall Installation